robinandeer/MIP_api/docs/adding-new-programs.rst

 if-block run checker
 ---------------------
-The if-block has a number of uses.
-First it should check whether the program has been set to run:
+The if-block checks whether the program is set to run but it has a number of additional responsibilities.

+Perhaps the most important is to define dependencies.
+This is done by placing your if-statement after the closest upsteam process to yours.
+Chanjo, for example, needs to wait until `PicardToolsMarkDuplicates` has finished processing the BAM-files before running.

 .. code-block:: perl

+  # Closest upsteam dependency for Chanjo
+  if ($scriptParameter{'pPicardToolsMarkduplicates'} > 0) {
+    # Body...
+  }

+  # This is where Chanjo fits!
   if ($scriptParameter{'pChanjo'} > 0) {
     # Body...
   }